menu

 Demographics

-The citizens of Bridgeton are very well educated compared to the average community in the nation: 39.08% of adults in Bridgeton have a bachelor's degree or even advanced degree.
+The population of Bridgeton is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.08% of adults in Bridgeton have a bachelor's degree or even advanced degree.

 The per capita income in Bridgeton in 2022 was $24,259, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
 This equates to an annual income of $97,036 for a family of four.
 However, Bridgeton contains both very wealthy and poor people as well.
 Bridgeton also has one of the higher rates of people living in poverty in the nation, with 41.73% of its population below the federal poverty line.